Saint-Quentin-Fallavier: Economy

 The industrial estate counts 283 businesses with a total of 11,200 employees.
 The main employer is the logistics sector; other sectors include mainly construction and other service activities.

+Agriculture

+The agricultural industry in the area is heavily focused on the cultivation of cereals (except rice), pulses and oilseeds.
+The region also produces cheese and wine.

 Industry

 The Thermador plumbing company, created after 1968, employs 257 staff and has a turnover of €194 million.
 The wage grid lies in the range of 1 to 10 and all salaries are open and discussed publicly.

 Martinet SA company has located its headquarters in Saint-Quentin-Fallavier.

 Service activities

 Saint-Quentin-Fallavier has an industrial and logistics platform which is considered of international importance and which continues to grow, with traffic estimated at 5,000 HGVs per day and 1500000 m2 of warehouses in early 2007.
 Logistics activity benefits from the presence of the A43 interchange, proximity to Lyon–Saint-Exupéry Airport, and the Lyon-Grenoble Line of the SNCF.
 Branch lines are numerous, and a future extension to Italy and especially Turin is still relevant (Lyon-Turin Line).

 The RueDuCommerce company has located its customer service returns depot in Saint-Quentin-Fallavier.